VictorRIZ/Recriando-Paginas/README.md

 # Recriando-Paginas

 Recreating some pages.
-It's not a clone, just a different page in comparison to original
+It's look like a clone.
 Languages:

 *HTML*